Customer-based recruitment helps startups find top talent and build brand loyalty.

 Finally, bringing your most ardent users onboard greatly improves your company's reputation and internal culture.
 It's a powerful form of customer advocacy hiring that resonates both inside and outside your company.
 When customers see their peers joining your team, it validates your product and strengthens the bond with your user base.
 This creates a community-driven company culture where user feedback is naturally valued and understood.

 Discord, for instance, has successfully integrated active server moderators and power users into roles across community management, support, and even product development.
 This approach ensures their internal teams deeply understand the platform's culture and user needs, leading to a more authentic and user-centric product evolution.
 This authenticity, in turn, boosts your employer brand, making you an attractive place for other passionate individuals.
-Gartner's 2025 HR predictions indicate that companies with strong employer brands see a 28% reduction in turnover. (simulated data).
+Companies with strong employer brands consistently see lower turnover.

 Key Takeaways for Founders: